 U.S. tops 3 million known infections as coronavirus surges

-California, Hawaii, Missouri, Montana, Oklahoma and Texas on Tuesday shattered their previous daily record highs for new cases.
-About 24 states have also reported disturbingly high infection rates as a percentage of diagnostic tests conducted over the past week.
+California, Hawaii, Idaho, Missouri, Montana, Oklahoma and Texas on Tuesday shattered their previous daily record highs for new cases.
+The biggest jumps occurred in Texas and California, the two largest U.S. states, with more than 10,000 each.
+About 24 states have reported disturbingly high infection rates as a percentage of diagnostic tests conducted over the past week.
 In Texas alone, the number of hospitalized patients more than doubled in just two weeks.

-Additional hospitalizations could strain healthcare systems in many areas, leading to an uptick in deaths from the respiratory illness that has killed more than 131,000 Americans to date.
+Additional hospitalizations could strain healthcare systems in many areas, leading to an uptick in lives lost from the respiratory illness that has killed more than 131,000 Americans to date.
+At least 923 of those deaths were reported Tuesday, the biggest single-day toll since June 10 but still far fewer than the record 2,806 tallied back in April.
 A widely cited mortality model from the University of Washington's Institute for Health Metrics and Evaluation (IHME) projected on Tuesday that U.S. deaths would reach 208,000 by Nov.
 1, with the outbreak expected to gain new momentum heading into the fall.

-A hoped-for summertime decline in transmission of the virus never materialized as previously predicted, the IHME said.
-“The U.S. didn’t experience a true end of the first wave of the pandemic,” IHME Director Dr. Christopher Murray said in a statement.
+A hoped-for summertime decline in transmission of the virus never materialized, the IHME said.
+“The U.S. didn’t experience a true end of the first wave of the pandemic,” the IHME's director, Dr. Christopher Murray, said in a statement.
 “This will not spare us from a second surge in the fall, which will hit particularly hard in states currently seeing high levels of infections.”

 Speaking at the White House, Trump said some people wanted to keep schools closed for political reasons.
 "No way, so we're very much going to put pressure on governors and everybody else to open the schools."
 New COVID-19 infections are rising in 42 states, based on a Reuters analysis of the past two weeks.
 By Tuesday afternoon, the number of confirmed U.S. cases had surpassed 3 million, affecting nearly one of every 100 Americans and a population roughly equal to Nevada's.